-It is essential that Council has a systematic process established which guides Council staff in responding to such incidents in a standardised, professional and co-ordinated manner.
+It is essential that Council has a systematic process established which guides Council staff in responding to such incidents in a standardised, professional and co-ordinated manner, irrespective of the type of incident.

 Purpose

 This policy provides guidance in the management of incidents and the provision of direct and acceptable evidence in the event of litigation.